 I also wanted you to realize that even though the pain will always be there, I’m living proof you can get past this.
 Right now I know it feels impossible, but one day you’ll look back and see how far you’ve come.

 I am happy that this isn’t an ‘insta-love’ story, and that their mutual attraction is allowed to build slowly.
 Logan is able to show Jenna that she deserves to be loved, despite what the voices in her head (and her mother) may say.

-The story is told from both Jenna and Logan’s perspectives, in present tense and with flashbacks.
+The story is told from Jenna’s and Logan’s perspectives, both in present tense and with flashbacks.
 I appreciated the peeks into Jenna’s past, especially when she was first diagnosed.
 Her distress and confusion are conveyed perfectly.

-Though the book deals with heavy topics, there is lightness to offset the darkness.
+Though the book deals with heavy topics, there is a lightness to offset the darkness.
 The banter between the characters helped to break up the heavy subject matter.

-In my opinion, ‘Perfectly Damaged’ is perfectly written.
+In my opinion, Perfectly Damaged is perfectly written.
 It is a touching love story, a realistic portrayal of mental illness, and a healing journey between two broken people.

 date published : May 8, 2014

 Schizoaffective disorder: a mental illness in which a person experiences a combination of mood disorder and schizophrenia symptoms.